ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-iam-vrealize.md

 ## Overview
 {: #fss-iam-vrealize-overview}

-The operational tooling consist of the following components:
+The operational tooling consists of the following components:

-- vRealize Operations Manager - Using data collected from objects in the VMware platform, vRealize Operations Manager (vROps) uses detailed dashboards to show system health, capacity, and performance.
+- vRealize Operations Manager - Using data collected from objects in the VMware® platform, vRealize Operations Manager (vROps) uses detailed dashboards to show system health, capacity, and performance.
 - vRealize Log Insights - Objects in the VMware platform have been configured to send their logging events to vRealize Log Insights (vRLI) to enable a centralized log management function.

 The following main principles or requirements for identity and access management to the operational tooling apply:
 - The principle of least privilege to be used so that a user account has assigned only the privileges that are essential to perform the intended function.
-- ISV operations has full access to the Operational tooling.
+- SaaS provider operations has full access to the operational tooling.
 - Auditor has read-only access to the operational tooling.
 - IC4V Active Directory (AD) is used to host accounts and define roles.